JulianeGampe/vocabulary-quiz/README.md

 - [Gitpod](https://www.gitpod.io/) was used for the development of the website.
 - [Github](https://github.com/) was used to store the code online.
 - Git was used for version control.
+- [hatchful](https://hatchful.shopify.com/) was used for the favicon.
+- [Font Awesome](https://fontawesome.com/) was used for the icons.

 ## Testing